 E. Two non-ferrous, composite vases, MetalcraftTM or equivalent, of an appropriate size, may be placed on a monument base in a non-permanent manner.
 Approved method of installation is either strap between die and base or two-sided tape.

 F. An American flag may be placed on a grave for Memorial Day.
-Flags will be removed shortly after Memorial Day.
+Flags will be removed shortly after Memorial Day as recommended by the American Legion.

 G. Christmas floral pieces on a wire easel 30”-36” high, Christmas decorations in an approved vase, and evergreen blankets may be placed on graves from November 15 to January 15.